navinpandiyan/hospital-finder-assistant/docs/SOURCE_CODE_DOCUMENTATION.md

     *   **Outputs**: Updated `HospitalFinderState`, potentially with a clarification prompt audio path.

 *   **`async def find_hospitals(state: HospitalFinderState)`**:
-    *   **Purpose**: Searches for hospitals based on the recognized location and criteria.
+    *   **Purpose**: Coordinates the hospital search.
+Depending on configurations (e.g., `LOOKUP_MODE`), this node either uses a direct hospital lookup or employs the RAG system to find and ground responses about hospitals.
     *   **Inputs**: `HospitalFinderState`.
     *   **Process**:
         1. Ensures `location_coordinates` are available.
 If not, sets an error.
+        2. If `LOOKUP_MODE` is "rag":
+            *   Initializes `HospitalRAGRetriever` (from `tools.rag_retrieve.py`).
+            *   Passes user query parameters to `rag_search_wrapper` to retrieve and ground hospital information using the vector database and the fine-tuned QLoRA LLM.
+            *   Updates `state.hospitals_found` and `state.final_response.dialogue` with results from the RAG process.
+        3. If `LOOKUP_MODE` is "simple":
-        2. Uses `hospital_lookup_tool` to find hospitals near the specified coordinates, filtering by hospital types and insurance providers.
+            *   Uses `hospital_lookup_tool` to find hospitals near the specified coordinates, filtering by hospital types and insurance providers from the SQLite DB.
-        3. Stores the found hospitals in `state.hospitals_found`.
+            *   Stores the found hospitals in `state.hospitals_found`.
-    *   **Outputs**: Updated `HospitalFinderState` with a list of `hospitals_found` or an error.
+    *   **Outputs**: Updated `HospitalFinderState` with a list of `hospitals_found` or an error, and potentially a generated dialogue from RAG.

 *   **`async def generate_response(state: HospitalFinderState)`**:
     *   **Purpose**: Formulates the final or interim response to the user, converts it to speech, and manages the conversation flow for follow-up queries.
     *   **Inputs**: `HospitalFinderState`.
     *   **Process**:
-        1. Generates a text response based on whether hospitals were found.
+        1. If the RAG process in `find_hospitals` already generated a `dialogue`, it uses that directly.
+Otherwise, it constructs a natural language response based on `hospitals_found` (or a "no hospitals found" message).
         2. Converts the response text to speech using `text_to_speech_tool` (optionally with LLM dialogue refinement).
         3. Plays the audio response for the user.
         4. Asks the user if they have any other queries, converting this follow-up question to speech and playing it.